 Eric A. Widra, M.D.

-Eric A. Widra, M.D. is the Medical Director of Shady Grove Fertility Reproductive Science Center in Metropolitan Washington, DC; Baltimore, MD; and Philadelphia, PA and the Associate Director of the Combined Federal Fellowship in Reproductive Endocrinology and Infertility – a post-graduate training program for future leaders in this sub-specialty operated through the NIH, Walter Reed Army Medical Center, and Shady Grove Fertility.
+Eric A. Widra, M.D. is the Medical Director of Shady Grove Fertility in Metropolitan Washington, DC; Baltimore, MD; and Philadelphia, PA and the Associate Director of the Combined Federal Fellowship in Reproductive Endocrinology and Infertility – a post-graduate training program for future leaders in this sub-specialty operated through the NIH, Walter Reed National Military Medical Center, and Shady Grove Fertility.

 Dr. Widra received his medical degree from Robert Wood Johnson Medical School and his residency training in Obstetrics and Gynecology at Thomas Jefferson University Hospital in Philadelphia.
 He completed a Reproductive Endocrinology and Infertility fellowship at The George Washington University.
-Dr. Widra is currently Professor and Director of the Division of Reproductive Endocrinology and Infertility, Department of Obstetrics and Gynecology at Georgetown University.
+Dr. Widra is currently Professor and Director of the Division of Reproductive Endocrinology and Infertility, Department of Clinical Obstetrics and Gynecology at Georgetown University Medical Center.

-At a national level, Dr. Widra is the Chair of the Society for Assisted Reproductive Technology (SART) Practice committee, a member of the SART Executive Committee and a member of the American Society for Reproductive Medicine (ASRM) Practice Committee.
+At a national level, Dr. Widra has served as Chair of the Society for Assisted Reproductive Technology (SART) Practice committee, a member of the SART Executive Committee and a member of the American Society for Reproductive Medicine (ASRM) Practice Committee.

-I addition to his clinical practice at Shady Grove, Dr. Widra supervises the extensive research activities and academic ventures of the practice.
+In addition to his clinical practice at Shady Grove Fertility, Dr. Widra supervises the extensive research activities and academic ventures of the practice.
 He has numerous publications and presentation in the field of infertility and Reproductive Technologies.
 He is board certified in Obstetrics and Gynecology and Reproductive Endocrinology and a fellow of the American Academy of Wilderness Medicine.

 Obstetrics and Gynecology